Aerial Firefighting Aircraft

 2. Air Tankers

 The largest aerial firefighter that has ever been used was a Boeing 747.
-It could carry just under 20,000 gallons of water or other liquid substance.
+It could carry just under 20,000 gallons of water or other liquid substances.
 It utilized a pressurized drop system.
 This supertanker was first used in 2009.
 There is now a modified version of this type of aerial firefighter that is currently being used and it carries 12,000 gallons of water or retardant.

 Aerial Firefighting Is Now Leading Wild-Land Firefighting Operations